Raspberries are among the best foods we can have for weight loss. They have only 52 calories per 100g, while they promote satiety and fat burning!

 When consumed before bedtime, raspberries could even improve sleep quality and onset latency!

 In contrast, the worst time of the day to eat raspberries is before exercise.
-Due to their high fiber content, raspberry consumption right before exercise may cause discomfort, or stomach disturbances, such as bloating, gas, and even pain.
+Due to their high fiber content, raspberry consumption right before exercise may cause discomfort, or stomach disturbances, such as bloating, gas, or even pain.